-- In a large bowl, mix together the dry ingredients (flour, sugar, baking soda, salt and spices) until well incorporated.
+In a large mixing bowl, mix together the dry ingredients (flour, sugar, baking soda, salt and spices) until well incorporated.

-- Add the carrots and mix until they’re coated in the flour mixture.
+Add the carrots and mix until they’re well-distributed and coated in the flour mixture.

-- Gently fold together with a spatula until all of the flour has been wetted.
+Gently fold together with a spatula until all of the flour has been wetted.
 Once all the flour has been incorporated, stop mixing to avoid over-mixing the batter.

 Quick Tip: Be sure to use room temperature milk and applesauce or they’ll cause the melted coconut oil to solidify.
 If they’re cold, warm briefly in the microwave.

-- Evenly divide the mixture between the 12 prepared muffin cups.
+Evenly divide the mixture between the 12 prepared muffin cups.
 I like to use a large cookie scoop for easy scooping.

 Bake for 20 minutes then remove from the pan and place on a cooling rack for 10 minutes to cool.
 They’re ready to enjoy!

-For gluten-free muffins, check out my buckwheat carrot muffins or chickpea flour muffins.
+For other gluten-free muffins, check out my buckwheat carrot muffins or chickpea flour muffins.